Lesson video

 Let's get started.

-Welcome to our problem solving lesson with non-linear relationships.
+Welcome to our problem-solving lesson with non-linear relationships.

-So the game of chess was invented many, many years ago.
+So the game of chess was invented many, many years ago, and there's a story behind its invention.

-So the story goes that the finished game was presented to a mean King who refused to share his vast stores of rice with the people despite there being a famine.
+So the story goes that the finished game was presented to a mean king who refused to share his vast stores of rice with the people despite there being a famine.

 What this person said was, "I would like a single grain of rice on the first square of the board."
 Doesn't sound too much, does it?
 "Two grains on the second square, four grains on the third square, and then doubling each time."
-Think about it, four grains of rice doesn't seem that much.
+Think about it.

-The King was startled at such a small price for such a wonderful game and he began to count out the rice.
+The king was startled at such a small price for such a wonderful game, and he began to count out the rice.

-We've got one, two, four.
+There we go, we've got one, two, four.

-Just a glance at that top row, we've got one, two, four, eight, 16, 32, 64, 128, right?
-We've got to 128, which again does not seem too many grains of rice.
+Right, we've got to 128, which again does not seem too many grains of rice.

-So by the end of that next row, we're up to 32,768 grains of rice, and that third row is over 8 million grains by the 24th square.
+Wow, so by the end of that next row, we're up to 32,768 grains of rice.

 Let's look at how many there'd be on the 64th square.

-You're going to need calculators for this.
+You're gonna need your calculators for this.

-Your calculators have probably given you an answer in something called "standard form" because it's so big.
+Your calculators have probably given you an answer in something called standard form because it's so big, so that is roughly 9 times 10 to the power of 18.

-So that's 9x10x10x10, 18 times.
+So that's 9 times 10 times 10 times 10 18 times.

-It's the number nine quintillion.
+It's the number 9 quintillion.

-Obviously, the King was unable to pay his debt.
+Obviously, the king was unable to pay his debt.

-This story, we don't know if it's true or not, but it's a good example of the power of geometric sequences and it's also the limitations of using this element in modelling.
+This story, we don't know if it's true or not, but it's a good example of the power of geometric sequences, and it's also the limitations of using this element in modelling.

-So we know that things can double and that is a sequence we can follow for a while, but real-life examples may not follow that pattern as the numbers get too big too fast.
+So we know that things can double, and that is a sequence we can follow for a while, but real-life examples may not follow that pattern as the numbers get too big, too fast.

 Let's have a look at this example.

-"There are 2000 penguins living on an island.
+There are 2,000 penguins living on an island.

-Every decade their population doubles."
-So there we've got 2000, each penguins representing a thousand.
+So there we've got 2,000, each penguin's representing 1,000.

-Then after a decade there'll be 4,000 penguins, then 8,000, 16,000, 32,000, 64,000.
+Then after a decade, there'll be 4,000 penguins, then 8,000, 16,000, 32,000, 64,000.

 I'm sure you can see a problem here.

-"The island will eventually run out of space.
+The island will eventually run out of space.

 The waters will run out of food.

-When penguins have to swim further for food, they spend more time in the water with their predators so there'll be a natural limit to the population on the island."
-Let's have a look at what this looks like when we graph it.
+When penguins have to swim further for food, they spend more time in the water with their predators, so there'll be a natural limit to the population on the island.

 But what we know is somewhere there'll be a natural limit.